The Bankrate promise

 Jumbo loan limits

 If you want to borrow more than the loan limit for your area, you’ll need a jumbo loan.
-For 2022, the limit for conforming loans in much of the country is $647,200.
-However, the loan limits are higher in expensive areas.
-For much of California and for the New York and Washington, D.C., metro areas, for example, the 2022 loan limit is $970,800.
-Alaska and Hawaii also have that higher loan limit this year.
+For 2023, the limit for conforming loans in much of the country is $726,200.
+However, the loan limits are higher, $1,089,300, in more expensive areas.
+The limits for jumbo loans vary by geographic region.

 Jumbo loan rates